-- *For students in dissertation labs outside of BPH (HILS-affiliated labs), one member of their PQE committee can be from the HILS-affiliated lab’s department.
+- *For students in dissertation labs outside of BPH (HILS-affiliated labs), one member of their PQE committee can be from that HILS-affiliated lab’s department.

 - The student is required to send the PQE Committee Form and the PQE Course Form to the BPH Office as soon as these are completed along with the date, time, and location of the exam.